haniffalab/FCA_bone_marrow/pipeline_scripts/README.md

 The output is formated as two .csv files which contain the statistical output for the liklihood ratio test for signficance of proportion flux and spearman's rho test for characterising the trend direction.

 ## pipeline_Gene_set_over_representation_analysis.R
+Fig4E and Fig4F
-The script was used to produce the chord plots in Fig4E and Fig4F.
+The script was used to produce the chord plots.

 ## pipeline_logistic_regression_alginment.ipynb